Skip to content

 In autumn 2017, a public consultation on proposals to improve Clerkenwell Green by creating a more pleasant and greener local environment received support from 82 per cent of 433 respondents.
 You can find the report from this consultation in the ‘useful documents’ section of this page.

-• create an improved, greener public space that can be enjoyed by the community, those who work here and visitors to the area
+• Created an improved, greener public space that can be enjoyed by the community, those who work here and visitors to the area.

-• make an environment with fewer cars that is safer and more convenient for those who walk, wheel or cycle
+• Reduced the number of cars in the area so that is safer and more convenient for those who walk, wheel or cycle.

-• improve the setting of the area’s historic buildings and other important local landmarks.
+• Improved the setting of the area’s historic buildings and other important local landmarks.

 Restricted Parking Zone